zshobbs/Unet_Segmentation/README.md

 the mask.

 ## TODO
-- Make training image show in colour not gray scale
+- ~~Make training image show in colour not gray scale~~
-- Add Infrence and save Model functionality
+- ~~Add Infrence and save Model functionality~~
+- Train longer
+- Try on a drive